As virus fills French ICUs anew, doctors ask what went wrong

 When protesting Paris public hospital workers confronted French President Emmanuel Macron this week to demand more government investment, he said: “It’s no longer a question of resources, it’s a question of organization.”

-He defended his government’s handling of the crisis, and noted 8.5 billion euros ($9.3 million) in investment promised in July for the hospital system.
+He defended his government’s handling of the crisis, and noted 8.5 billion euros (about $10 billion) in investment promised in July for the hospital system.
 The protesting medics said the funds are too little and too slow in coming, after years of cuts that left France with half the number of ICU beds in 2020 that it had in 2010.

 ICU occupancy rates are considered an important indicator of how saturated the hospital system is and how effective health authorities have been at protecting at-risk populations.
 And France’s numbers aren’t looking good.